cjunisl/Dark-Dolphin/README.md

 Paste the file in -> \%AppData%\Dolphin Emulator\Styles

 ### How to apply
-Go to Configuration -> Interface and check "Use Custom User Style" Select the theme from the drop-down menu.
+Go to Configuration -> Interface -> check "Use Custom User Style" Select the theme from the drop-down menu.